 - For detox services, the goal is to identify and treat individuals with active TB disease and prevent transmission to a vulnerable population in group settings.
 Detox facilities are often short stay settings.
 Thus, TB Control does not recommend TB skin testing as it requires a reading 48 to 72 hours after initial planting and only indicates infection as opposed to active disease.
-Chest X-rays (CXR) and symptom assessment, using the TB Symptom & Risk Factor Screening Tool are more valuable tools in ruling out active disease which is the goal in screening for admission to detox and treatment centers.
-Sputum collection may be required if the resident is symptomatic or has an abnormal CXR. - Admission to detox and residential treatment should not be delayed or denied because of barriers to accessing TB screening.
+Chest X-rays (CXR) and symptom assessment, using the TB Symptom & Risk Factor Screening Tool are more valuable tools in ruling out active disease, which is the goal in screening for admission to detox and treatment centers.
+Sputum collection may be required if the person in care is symptomatic or has an abnormal CXR. - Admission to detox and person in care treatment should not be delayed or denied because of barriers to accessing TB screening.
 TB screening may occur after admission to a facility and screening should occur as soon as possible after admission, ideally less than one week after admission.

-7. Residential Substance Use Treatment Centres:
+7. Substance Use Treatment Centres:

-- For residential substance use treatment centres, the goal is to identify and treat individuals with active TB disease and prevent transmission to a vulnerable population in group settings.
-Depending on the length of stay in residential treatment, it may be appropriate to screen residents using the TB Symptom & Risk Factor Screening Tool, CXR (recommended for shorter stays) or with TST (recommended if residents likely to return for TST read).
+For person in care in substance use treatment centres, the goal is to identify and treat individuals with active TB disease and prevent transmission to a vulnerable population in group settings.
+Depending on the length of stay/treatment, it may be appropriate to screen a person in care using the TB Symptom & Risk Factor Screening Tool, CXR (recommended for shorter stays) or with TST (recommended if person in care likely to return for TST read).
 Symptom assessment is also necessary.
-Sputum collection may be required if the resident is symptomatic or has an abnormal CXR. - Admission to detox and residential treatment should not be delayed or denied because of barriers to accessing TB screening.
-TB screening may occur after admission to a facility and screening should occur as soon as possible after admission, ideally less than one week after admission.
+Sputum collection may be required if the person in care is symptomatic or has an abnormal CXR.